-At the end of August 2018, I joined my mom and my sister, Lindsey, for an unforgettable girl’s trip to Greece.
+One of my favorite trips was when I joined my mom and my sister, Lindsey, to visit Greece!
 Greece and Santorini, in particular, had been on my bucket list ever since I saw Sisterhood of the Traveling Pants.
 I know I’m not the only one who felt that way after seeing that movie!

 I can’t think of a better way to embark on a girls trip to Greece than a business class flight, or any trip for that matter!
 You guys, I was so excited about this flight!!
 I had read some reviews and watched some YouTube videos (I’m a nerd, I know) and it looked so fancy.

-Once we arrived in Istanbul we headed to the Turkish Airlines lounge (another perk of being in business class) to pass the three-hour layover.
-The lounge was very big with two stories.
-There was a cinema, showers, massage therapists on staff, food stations everywhere, an indoor golf simulator, race car track, and private suites for those with extra-long layovers and flights.
+Once we arrived in Istanbul, we headed to the Turkish Airlines lounge (another perk of being in business class) to pass the three-hour layover.
+The lounge was very big, with two stories.
+There was a cinema, showers, massage therapists on staff, food stations everywhere, an indoor golf simulator, a race car track, and private suites for those with extra-long layovers and flights.

-Our flight arrived in the evening and we met Lindsey who had flown in from her home in London.
-Time for our Greece girls trip to start!
+Our flight arrived in the evening, and we met Lindsey, who had flown in from her home in London.
+Time for our Greece girl’s trip to start!
 Or so we thought!
-We went to get our luggage and soon enough mine arrived.
-We waited and waited on my mom’s but it never showed!
+We went to get our luggage, and soon enough, mine arrived.
+We waited and waited on my mom’s, but it never showed!
 The airlines had lost it!
 It didn’t get back to my mom until our second day in Santorini!!
-My mom was a great sport about it all and luckily she was reimbursed from her credit card (another perk of credit cards) but we did have to do some shopping!
-We took a taxi from the airport to our Airbnb and then headed to bed.
+My mom was a great sport about it all, and luckily she was reimbursed from her credit card (another perk of credit cards), but we did have to do some shopping!
+We took a taxi from the airport to our Airbnb and headed to bed.

 We found this cute Airbnb from another blogger.
-I think for the time we went it was around $300 for the two nights, so we each paid $100.
+I think for the time we went, it was around $300 for the two nights, so we each paid $100.
 It was in such a great area.
-It was a 2-minute walk or so to Monastiraki Square, where at night we could see a great view of the Acropolis.
+It was a 2-minute walk to Monastiraki Square, where we could see a great view of the Acropolis at night.
 I would totally stay here again.
-If you are interested, here is a code for $40 off your first Airbnb stay!

 The next morning we woke up early and headed out to see the sights.
 We did a Rick Steves’ audio walking tour which I recommend!
 It will take you to all the major sites while telling you all about the history.
-We were able to go at our own pace and pause whenever we wanted to.
+We could go at our own pace and pause whenever we wanted.
 We headed to the Acropolis to see the Parthenon, where the line was pretty long to get tickets.
 Luckily, it moved by pretty quickly (tip: go early in the day).
 The views were incredible!
-I’m a major history girl so this was right up my alley.
+I’m a major history girl, so this was right up my alley.
 Rick Steves also has an audio tour for the Acropolis.
-Afterward, we found a cute little place to have lunch (thanks Yelp) and then headed to the Panathenaic Stadium.
+Afterward, we found a cute little place to have lunch (thanks, Yelp) and then headed to the Panathenaic Stadium.

-We stayed for 3 nights and paid a total of about $750, so about $250 each.
+We stayed for 3 nights and paid about $750, about $250 each.
 Worth EVERY penny!!!
 The service was amazing.
 Our host was more of a concierge.
-He arranged our pick up from the airport, met us at the drop-off point, got us all checked in, made transportation arrangements throughout our stay, and was always available to call or text should we need anything.
+He arranged our pick-up from the airport, met us at the drop-off point, got us all checked in, made transportation arrangements throughout our stay, and was always available to call or text should we need anything.

 The next day we took a shuttle service to another dock to hop on our ferry to Mykonos.
 The ferry cost about $60.

 The following day we walked to Ornos Beach.
 The beach had super comfy lounge chairs you could pay the restaurant to use for the day.
 They also had beachside food and drinks.
-We ate delicious burgers, read our books, and basically roasted in the sun all day long.
-The only time we got up was to take a refreshing dip in the water.
+We ate delicious burgers, read books, and basically roasted in the sun all day.
+We only got up to take a refreshing dip in the water.
 We were living the life!
 It was one of my favorite days of the trip.
 Every mom deserves a day like that!!
 That night we took the bus into Mykonos Town for dinner and to explore the sites down there.

-Lindsey and I relaxed by the pool that day and then took a flight back to Athens which cost us $80 each.
-We both had early flights the next morning so we decided to stay at the Sofitel Athens Airport Hotel.
-It was a really nice place and the convenience was unbeatable.
-When we landed that evening we simply crossed the street to the hotel and then the next morning we crossed it again and were at the airport!
-It is a little pricey at $250 a night ($125 each) but the Holiday Inn we considered was only $50 less and much less convenient.
+Lindsey and I relaxed by the pool that day and then took a flight back to Athens, costing us $80 each.
+We both had early flights the next morning, so we decided to stay at the Sofitel Athens Airport Hotel.
+It was a really nice place, and the convenience was unbeatable.
+When we landed that evening, we simply crossed the street to the hotel, and then the next morning, we crossed it again and were at the airport!
+It is a little pricey at $250 a night ($125 each), but the Holiday Inn we considered was only $50 less and much less convenient.

-We all had the best time on our Greece girls trip!
+We all had the best time on our Greece girl’s trip!
 I am ready to go back!
 All in all, I paid $1,178 for hotels, flights, and the catamaran.
 My business flight alone would have cost well over $6,000 each way!
 We also spent money on taxis, food, tourist attractions, and a couple of souvenirs.
 Splitting most expenses three ways made this trip much more affordable.
-If you are wanting to visit Greece but don’t want to break the bank then I highly recommend recruiting your best girls to join you!
-I don’t think you can beat a Greece girls trip!
+If you want to visit Greece but don’t want to break the bank, then I highly recommend recruiting your best girls to join you!
+I don’t think you can beat a Greece girl’s trip!